serverless/serverless/README.md

 Serverless is the application framework for building serverless web, mobile and IoT applications.
 It's a command line interface that provides structure, automation and optimization to help you build and maintain Serverless apps across teams of any size.
 It's completely extensible via Plugins and developed full-time by a dedicated team.

-In the future, we believe AWS Lambda will be the focal point of AWS cloud, and the Framework approaches AWS from that perspective.
+We believe AWS Lambda will be the focal point of AWS cloud, and the Serverless Framework approaches AWS from that perspective.

 We work on this live in our [Gitter chatroom](https://gitter.im/serverless/serverless).
-Enjoy :)
+Everyone is welcome :)

 ## Install